heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 ### Running on Kubernetes

-This section will describe the deployment on a baremetal Kubernetes installation which has Port 80 and 443 exposed to the Internet as well as Desktop Docker on Windows and will use the Kubernetes nginx-ingress-controller as well as cert-manager to manage the Let's Encrypt certificates (Only if Ports are exposed to the Internet so Let's Encrypt can access the URL)
+This section will describe the deployment on a bare metal Kubernetes installation which has Port 80 and 443 exposed to the Internet as well as Desktop Docker on Windows and will use the Kubernetes nginx-ingress-controller as well as cert-manager to manage the Let's Encrypt certificates (Only if Ports are exposed to the Internet so Let's Encrypt can access the URL)

 #### Prerequisites